Nice to meet you.

-How to Write on Medium – A Guide With Tips and Best Practices
+How to Write on Medium: Tips and Best Practices

-The site is filled with both amateur and professional content.
-It has visual storytelling for publishers, and can even act as the main content hub for businesses that become Medium partners.
+Medium is a great platform for connecting with a wider audience.
+It offers visual storytelling for publishers and can even act as the main content hub for businesses that become Medium partners.
+But how do you ensure your writing gets noticed?

 How to write on Medium